jvalkeal/spring-security-pat/README.md

 This default configuration gets you past the configuration phase but it may be useless unless you have added your own `PatAuthorizationService`.
-In the absence of a `PatAuthorizationService`, a default instance of `InMemoryPatAuthorizationService` will be created which will be empty.
-Thus it will be useless unless you postprocess that service and add your own users.
+In the absence of a `PatAuthorizationService`, a default instance of `RepositoryPatAuthorizationService` using `InMemoryPatAuthorizationRepository` will be created which will be empty.
+Thus it will be useless unless you postprocess that repository and add your own users.

 #### With `spring-authorization-server`